 ·closing date also referred to as the recording date

-·amount of earnest money deposit accompanying the offer, whether it's a check, cash or promissory note, and how it's to be returned to you if the offer is rejected - or kept as damages if you later back out for no good reason
+·amount of earnest money deposit accompanying the offer, whether it's a check, cash or other and how it's to be returned to you if the offer is rejected - or kept as damages if you later back out for no good reason

-·provisions about who will pay for title insurance, survey, termite inspections, etc.
+·provisions about who will pay for title insurance, inspections, repairs, etc.

 ·type of deed to be given